-Next, I split the sample by gender of the parent and find that incarceration is more beneficial in the cases where the mother is the one going to prison.
-This result might be surprising at a first glance, but to understand it, it is important to bare in mind that children's wellbeing is more closely affected by their mother's behavior because of their main role as primary caregivers, and that criminal women are more negatively selected than criminal men (Table 2).
-Interestingly, Billings, 2018; and Turanovic et al., 2012; also estimate larger positive effects from maternal incarceration for the US; and it is also the case that in the U.S incarcerated women have worse socioeconomic backgrounds than incarcerated men (Harrison & Beck, 2006).
+I split the sample by gender of the parent and find that incarceration is more beneficial in the cases where the mother is the one going to prison.
+This result might be surprising at first glance.
+However, it is important to bear in mind that children's well-being is more closely affected by their mothers' behavior because of their main role as primary caregivers, and that criminal women are more negatively selected than criminal men (Table 2).
+This result is consistent with the findings of previous research in the US, where Billings (2018) and Turanovic et al. (2012) estimate larger positive effects from maternal incarceration.
+It is also the case that in the US incarcerated women have worse socioeconomic backgrounds than incarcerated men (Harrison & Beck, 2006).
+In addition, Glaze and Maruschak (2008) survey incarcerated parents and find that 60% of imprisoned mothers compared to 16% of fathers have histories of being physically or sexually abused.

-A source of heterogeneity that is associated with the quality of parent that goes to prison, is the type of crime they committed.
-Specifically, when looking at violent and non-violent crimes, I find that the benefits of incarceration are larger when the parent that leaves the households is convicted from a violent offense.
-This difference, however, is not statistically significant.
-It is nonetheless in line with the previous result on unobserved heterogeneity, in which the positive effects are a function of how good the defendant is as a parent.
+A source of heterogeneity that is associated with the quality of the parent going to prison is the type of crime they committed.
+Thus, in the lower panel of Table 8 I split the sample by crime categories: violent, property, drug-related, gun-related, and misdemeanors.
+The largest benefits are observed for defendants convicted for violent crimes, whereas the smaller ones are for misdemeanors.
+These differences, however, are not statistically significant.
+Nonetheless, it is in line with the previous result on unobserved heterogeneity, in which the positive effects are a function of how good the defendant is as a parent.